JohnAlexCO/weaver/README.md

 # crawler
-A simple library for rapid website development, designed primarily for use with cPanel's `wsgi` wrapper.
+A simple library for rapid website development, designed primarily for use with cPanel

 #### Day-By-Day